wso2/docs-is/en/docs/guides/identity-lifecycles/outbound-provisioning-with-scim.md

         ![config-outbound-provisioning]({{base_path}}/assets/img/guides/config-outbound-provisioning.png)

     2. Once added, the identity provider is displayed as an entry in a list.
-Select **scim** from the drop-down to ensure that the SCIM operation is used for provisioning.
+Select **scim** for SCIM 1.1 and **SCIM2** for SCIM 2.0 from the drop-down to ensure that the required SCIM operation is used for provisioning.
     3. The option **Blocking,** if enabled, it means that the outbound provisioning request must be blocked until the response is received.
 By default, the request would be non-blocking.